 Electronic fault warning light

-This lights up when the ignition is switched on and goes out after a few seconds change to a higher gear (up arrow) or lower gear (down arrow).
+This lights up when the ignition is switched on and goes out after a few seconds.

 If it comes on when driving, this indicates a fault in the injection computer.
 Contact your approved Dealer as soon as possible.